 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- assess the benefits, risks, and limitations of common types of chartering arrangements to determine their suitability in given contexts.
+- Analyse and assess the benefits, risks, and limitations of common types of chartering arrangements to determine their suitability in given contexts.

-- evaluate liner shipping strategies and operations to gain competitive advantage and increase sustainability.
+- Critically evaluate liner shipping strategies and operations to gain competitive advantage and increase sustainability.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 1 Please refer to more information on student contribution amounts.